 Recommendation R12.1:

-team after RDAP is implemented, and the translation and transliteration of the registration data launches.
+Reviewing the effectiveness of the implementation of #Rec 12-14 should be deferred and carried out by the next RDS review team after RDAP is implemented, and the translation and transliteration of the registration data launches.

 Findings: There is no actual IRD in current WHOIS system to review the implementation of Recommendations #12-14 in a pragmatic way.
 And even after the RDAP was implemented, the IRD can still be waiting for implementation due to lacking of requesting party and financial support.